Syria Is Latest Test For President Trump's Foreign Policy

 The president consulted frequently with U.K. Prime Minister Theresa May and French President Emmanuel Macron in the days leading up to the attack.
 Coordination with those allies is one reason the strike took longer to organize than last year's.

-Trump also discussed the Syrian situation with Turkish President Recep Tayyip Erdogan and the Emir of Qatar, Tamim Bin Hamad Al Thani.
+Trump also discussed the Syrian situation with Turkish President Recep Tayyip Erdogan and the emir of Qatar, Tamim Bin Hamad Al Thani.

 The presence of Turkish and Russian troops in Syria along with local forces and the remnants of ISIS adds to the complexity of the landscape.